Contact Us 1-800-596-4880

 • Connection Name: Name for your connection, using only alphanumeric characters and hyphens.

-• Destination Type: Third-party app to which you want to transfer data.
+• Destination Type: Third-party observability platform to which you want to transfer data.

 7. Click Next.

-8. On the Authentication page, enter the information needed to authenticate your app.
-Some apps require only access tokens, while others also require a header key.
+8. On the Authentication page, enter the information needed to authenticate your connection to the observability platform.
+Some platforms require only access tokens, while others also require a header key.

-9. Click Test Connection to ensure that Anypoint Platform can connect to your third-party app.
+9. Click Test Connection to ensure that Anypoint Platform can connect to your third-party observability platform.

 10. Click Save Connection.